 Now you need to setup all boards that you will need.
-For example, "x86-mario" and "tegra2_kaen".
 Note: this is not required if you're upgrading a host-only package.

-For these instructions, let's say you want to upgrade "media-libs/alsa-lib", "media-sound/alsa-headers", and "media-sound/alsa-utils" on boards "x86-mario" and "tegra2_kaen".
+For these instructions, let's say you want to upgrade "media-libs/alsa-lib", "media-sound/alsa-headers", and "media-sound/alsa-utils" on boards "x86-generic" and "daisy".
 You plan to try the stable upstream versions first.
 These commands must be run from within your chroot.
 If you also need to upgrade on the host (chroot/amd64) use the --host option, which can be used in combination with the --board option or without it.